Warning - Website Identity has NOT been verified

 Verification Engine uses proprietary SSLVerify technology to determine whether a website is using a high or low assurance certificate.

-High Assurance Certificate
+High Assurance SSL Certificate

-Low Assurance Certificate
+Low Assurance SSL Certificate

 High Assurance certificates show the full company name and address - validating both domain ownership and organizational probity.